nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->Chuck Norris built a time machine and went back in time to stop the JFK assassination.
-As Oswald shot, Chuck met all three bullets with his beard, deflecting them.
-JFK's head exploded out of sheer amazement.
+>It is said that looking into Chuck Norris' eyes will reveal your future.
+Unfortunately, everybody's future is always the same: death by a roundhouse-kick to the face.
 <!-- /joke -->

-*Last update: Tue, 11 May 2021 16:40:11 GMT*
+*Last update: Tue, 11 May 2021 17:46:46 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)